An Icy Literacy Sensory Bin Activity

 Once frozen I placed the ice letters into a sensory bin.

-Creating the Sensory Bin
+Creating a Literacy Sensory Bin

 Since we have done a few ice activities over the last few weeks she was an old hat at figuring out ways to melt the letters.
 But I wanted to give her something new to use to melt the ice.
 Hence the watering can.